What to do in the event of an injury

 Rehabilitation for return to work

-Rehabilitation is designed to ensure workers a safe and early return to work.
-If you have an injured worker, they need to advise WorkCover Queensland when they intend to return to work.
-They may need to take part in a rehabilitation program, which could include medical treatments and alternative duties until they fully recover from their injury.
+If you have an injured worker, they must advise WorkCover Queensland when they are medically fit to return to work.
+They may need to take part in a rehabilitation program, which could include medical treatments and suitable duties until they fully recover from their injury.

 Directors, partners or sole traders

-Workers' compensation legislation does not cover directors, partners or sole traders, so it is not mandatory to have cover.
-To insure yourself against work-related injury or illness, read more about Workplace personal injury insurance.
+Workers' compensation legislation does not cover directors, partners or sole traders.
+If these arrangements apply to you, read more about Workplace personal injury insurance to insure yourself against work-related injury or illness,

 Also consider...